Joseph Hewes: Mercantile business

 About 1749 or 1750 he moved to Philadelphia and joined Joseph Ogden's mercantile business at Chestnut and 2nd Street as an apprentice.
 Ogden was married to Hewes's first cousin Jimima Hewes.
 Part of his apprenticeship had him traveling by cargo ship either with Ogden or one of his assistants known as a supercargo as they visited Boston, New York, Edenton (North Carolina), Charleston and Tortola in the British Virgin Islands to buy and sell goods to other traders in those port cities.
 During this time in Philadelphia, Hewes attended Quaker meetings at the Arch Street meeting house.

 Completing his apprenticeship he determined that opportunities in the port in North Carolina at Edenton, a prospering well protected port town on a small bay on the north side of Albemarle Sound he had visited while still apprenticed to Ogden, offered the best chance for his success.
 Hewes moved there in late 1754 and with Charles Blount formed "Blount, Hewes and Co." and he soon became Edenton's leading merchant.
 In a 1772 letter to a friend, James Iredell said of Hewes "there is a Gentleman in this Town, who is a very particular favourite of mine, as indeed he is of everybody, for he is one of the best and most agreeable Men in the World.
 His name is Mr. Hewes.
 He is a Merchant here and our Member for the Town; indeed the Patron and greatest honour of it.
-About 6 or 7 years ago he was within a very few days of being married to one of Mr. [Johnston's] sisters who died rather suddenly; and this unhappy Circumstance for a long time embittered every Satisfaction in Life to him.
+About 6-7 years ago he was within a very few days of being married to one of Mr. [Johnston's] sisters who died rather suddenly; and this unhappy Circumstance for a long time embittered every Satisfaction in Life to him.
 He has continued ever since unmarried...."In 1763, "Blount, Hewes and Co.", was dissolved.
 Hewes joined with a local attorney, Robert Smith, to form "Hewes and Smith."
 In addition to the store at the NE corner of Main and King the firm possessed "offices, three warehouses, a wharf and five ships, three sloops and two brigs."
 Hewes was also the personal owner of a ship repair and ship building yard at the mouth of Pembroke Creek.
 In 1777 Hewes created a rope walk—a factory for braiding ropes, twine, hawsers and cables to be used in the rigging of ships.
 It became one of the main suppliers of high quality ropes and lines to the American shipping industry during the next decade.